dbt-labs/docs.getdbt.com/website/docs/reference/commands/seed.md

 id: "seed"
 ---

-The `dbt seed` command will load `csv` files located in the `data-paths` directory of your dbt project into your data warehouse.
+The `dbt seed` command will load `csv` files located in the `seed-paths` directory of your dbt project into your data warehouse.

 ### Selecting seeds to run